grpavlo/vango/README.md

 ## Searching for Nearby Orders

-The `GET /orders` endpoint now supports geographic search by radius.
-Provide `lat`, `lon` and `radius` (in kilometers) query parameters to retrieve orders whose pickup point is within the specified distance.
+The `GET /orders` endpoint accepts `lat`, `lon` and `radius` (in kilometers) query parameters.
+All orders with pickup coordinates inside the specified radius are returned.
+Coordinates are required – the service does not perform address geocoding for this filter.
-If coordinates are omitted but a `city` is supplied, the service will geocode the city name using OpenStreetMap.